serviewcare/EJDBKit/README.md

 ```

-For example this will work:
+For example, this will work:

 ```objc